io-gui/io/readme.md

 Io consists of few simple classes that let you build complex web applications in JavaScript.
 It is inspired by [Polymer](https://github.com/Polymer/polymer) and [DreemGL](https://github.com/dreemproject/dreemgl).
 It combines the power of custom elements with expressive dynamic templates and bi-directional data binding.
+In addition, io is bootstrapped with a bundle of basic UI elements.

 For a quick start, continue reading this document.

-Also check out /demo, /demo/todoapp and /test.
+Also check out `/src/elements`, `/demo` and `/demo/todoapp`.

 ## Principles ##